Oncologic Emergency TLS SVC Cord Compression Case Lab

 Key Takeaways

-• Do not delay escalation for complete diagnostic confirmation when red flags are present.
+• Do not delay escalation for complete diagnostic confirmation when red flags are present; pain often precedes neurologic deficit in cord compression.

 Case Snapshot

 A patient with newly diagnosed high-grade lymphoma starts treatment and develops nausea, muscle cramps, weakness, and decreasing urine output.
-A second patient with lung cancer reports facial swelling, dyspnea when lying flat, and visible chest veins.
-A third patient with metastatic prostate cancer calls with new severe back pain, leg weakness, and urinary retention.
-These are not routine symptom calls.
-They represent tumor lysis syndrome, superior vena cava syndrome, and spinal cord compression.
+A second patient with lung cancer reports facial swelling, dyspnea when supine, and visible distended chest veins.
+A third with metastatic prostate cancer calls with new severe back pain, leg weakness, and urinary retention.
+These represent tumor lysis syndrome (TLS), superior vena cava (SVC) syndrome, and malignant spinal cord compression - three high-priority oncologic emergencies the OCN exam tests repeatedly as first-action questions.

 Tumor Lysis Syndrome